Co-ordinated Admission Schemes

 Fair Access Protocol

-Fair Access Protocols (formerly referred to as ‘hard to place pupil protocols’) exist to ensure that access to education is secured quickly for children who have no school place, and to ensure that all schools in an area admit their fair share of children with challenging behaviour.
+Fair Access Protocols (formerly referred to as ‘hard to place pupil protocols’) exist to make that access to education is secured quickly for children who have no school place, and to ensure that all schools in an area admit their fair share of children with challenging behaviour.
 Along with devolved funding and responsibility for alternative provision, an agreed protocol encourages schools to work together in partnership to improve behaviour and tackle persistent absence.

 You can download a copy of our current Fair Access Protocol or you can request that a copy be sent to you by contacting the School Admissions service at Rutland County Council, Catmose, Oakham, Rutland LE15 6HP or by telephoning 01572 722 577.
 You may also email a request for the protocol to email@example.com